 It’s easiest to download Astrill before you arrive in the country since China regularly blocks VPN sites.
 Luckily, you can still download it from astrill-mirror.com if you’re already within China.

 You can connect up to 5 devices with your Astrill subscription at the same time.
-You can also log in on unlimited devices simultaneously without being logged out.

 I tested this by connecting a Windows, Mac, 2 Android phones, and an iPhone — there was no slowdown or loss of connectivity on any of the devices.

 You can use Astrill on the following devices:

 If you need support for more devices, Surfshark offers unlimited device connections under a single subscription.
 You can try it for free for 30 days with its money-back guarantee.

 Astrill’s app interface is straightforward and functional, making it simple to navigate.
 You won’t have a problem with its limited list of settings and easy-to-find essential features.

 The only issue I had was that Astrill’s desktop app was set on default to only tunnel your browser traffic.
 If I torrented before noticing this, I would have been exposing my real IP and DNS addresses — not ideal if you get caught with copyrighted material.